Primary Position Title: Region Manager

 - Work with Learning & Development personnel to ensure Leader and Manager learning/training needs are met effectively.

-- Support new Managers in the Region, and in consultation with the Learning Partner overs their development, complete induction responsibilities and sign-off
+- Support new Managers in the Region, and in consultation with the Learning Partner oversee their development, complete induction responsibilities and sign-off passport activities as appropriate.

 - Demonstrate a commitment to providing a healthy and safe environment for all members and supporters.